ar-io/ar-io-grants/README.md

 The [AR.IO](http://AR.IO) Foundation functions as the steward of the network, balancing its growth and development with a commitment to the community's needs and the network's foundational ethos.
 In support of this role, The [AR.IO](http://AR.IO) Foundation has developed a grants program to help empower and incentivise the [AR.IO](http://AR.IO) community to contribute to the Network's long-term success.

 ## Grant Focus Areas
+Below are the areas in which we're currently most interested in receiving grants proposals.

 - **Developer Experience:** Tools, SDKs, libraries or products that close experience gaps for developers building on [AR.IO](http://AR.IO) Network (Storage, Gateways, Domains).